apprunjs/apprun-docs/docs/routing.md

 # Routing

 Routing in AppRun is event-driven.
-Handling routing using events is straightforward.
+Therefore, handling routing using events is straightforward.

 ## Routing Event